philiplowney/deleteall-bug-spring-data-jpa/readme.md

-# Spring Data JPA Bug: deleteAll() failing for Entities with Composite Primary Keys
+# Spring Data JPA Bug: deleteAll() failing for entity with composite primary key

 ## Outline
 We are unable to use the CrudRepository.deleteAll() method for an entity.
 We are using the following dependencies: